 This is usually the part of my dram shop explanations where someone chimes in or comments that suing a bar isn't going to bring back anyone's lost child.
 Such people miss the point.
 Those who lose loved ones due to someone else's carelessness aren't fools.
 They don't want to see the reckless person or business punished as a means to bring back the dead, but to ensure that other families don't endure the pain that someone else's bad decisions foisted on their family.

-If we permit alcohol providers to go unpunished when they break the law and someone dies as a result, invariably, we'll end up with more bars, restaurants, and liquor stores who flout the laws, simply because there's nothing stopping them.
+If we permit alcohol providers to go unpunished when they break the law and someone dies as a result we'll inevitably end up with more bars, restaurants, and liquor stores who flout the laws, simply because there's nothing stopping them.
 Without a doubt, some number of the victims will be children.
 If a liquor licensee isn't decent enough to do the right thing on their own, dram shop laws are one means of (legally speaking) slapping a little sense into them.
 Is it a perfect way to protect children from the ravages of drunk driving?
 Absolutely not.
-Dram shop only represents one tool in a legal regime that tries to separate children from alcohol, but it's nevertheless an important one.
+Dram shop may only be one small part of an extensive legal regime that tries to separate children from alcohol, but it's nevertheless an important one.